 The author of the book of Hebrews believes that in His death, Jesus Christ brings together eternity with history.
 (The book of Hebrews was written as an encouragement to Jewish Christians considering apostasy to relieve their persecution.)
 The author demonstrates from a series of sermons on the Old Testament that Christ is superior to everything, including the angels, the old covenant, the old priesthood, and the old sacrifices.
 In chapter nine, drawing on the priestly typology of Leviticus, He focuses particularly on the death of Christ as the perfect sacrifice by a perfect priest, who reconciles man in time with God in eternity.

 'Without the shedding of blood, there is no remission' (Hebrews 9:22).
 This single phrase seems to be thrown in almost casually, but it is the key to the eternal significance of Holy Saturday.
 It is only through the blood-spilling death of the perfect sacrificial victim that a way is opened into life.
-Because of the sinfulness of human priests, a way to reconciliation with God could never be opened for those who willfully sinned, unless there could be found a perfect priest with a sinless sacrifice.
+Because of the sinfulness of human priests, a way to reconciliation with God could never be opened for those who willfully sinned.
+Eternal reconciliation depends upon a perfect priest with a sinless sacrifice.
 As for the perfect priest, Jesus Christ is the only one who could mediate between God and man, because He alone is both God and man.
-As for the sinless sacrifice, Jesus Christ is the only one who, though tempted in all things as we are, is without sin.
-He is, uniquely, both priest and sacrifice.
+As for the sinless sacrifice, Jesus Christ likewise is the only one who, though tempted in all things as we are, is without sin.
+He is, uniquely, both perfect priest and sufficient sacrifice.

 The significance of the sacrifice of Christ comes not only from its place in human history, a cross in first-century Palestine, but from its place in eternity.
 Through His sacrifice, Christ 'obtained eternal redemption'.
 As a result, we 'may receive the promise of the eternal inheritance'.
 The only way the eternal value of a temporal sacrifice could be established is if it were 'once-for-all'.
 For this purpose, the second person of the eternal Trinity took humanity into Himself through being conceived of the Holy Spirit in the Virgin Mary.
 As the one who is simultaneously fully God and fully man, Jesus Christ shed His blood in human death for our eternal benefit.